Device Materials Group

 Collections in this community

-Individual grain boundary properties and overall performance of metal-organic-deposition coated conductors (2010-04-13)We have investigated single grain boundaries (GBs) isolated in coated conductors produced by metal-organic deposition.
+Individual grain boundary properties and overall performance of metal-organic-deposition coated conductors (American Physical Society, 2010-04-13)have investigated single grain boundaries (GBs) isolated in coated conductors produced by metal-organic deposition.
 When a magnetic field is swept in the film plane, an angle-dependent crossover from boundary to grain ...

 (2007-08)Hydroxyapatite [Ca10(PO4)6(OH)2, HA] is used in many biomedical applications including bone grafts and joint replacements.
 Due to its structural and chemical similarities to human bone mineral, HA promotes growth of bone ...